fklein82/cloud-server/_posts/2023-11-15-vac-tap-mlops.markdown

 ### Challenges in AI and Machine Learning
 Even though AI is growing, only 1% of AI and machine learning projects are completely successful.
 This shows big problems in how they're planned, supported, and carried out.
-72% of companies are still trying to figure out the best way to use AI in their work.
+72% of companies are still trying to figure out the best way to use AI in their Business.

 <div class="gallery-box">
   <div class="gallery">